- Tutors: Saskia Vogel

 - Start date: 19 Oct 2019

 - Time: 10:30 - 16:30 (one-hour lunch break)

 - Where: Lettrétage

 - Cost: 125€ (including MwSt)

 Saskia Vogel is from Los Angeles and lives in Berlin, where she works as a writer and Swedish-to-English literary translator.
-Permission (Dialogue Books/Coach House Books), her debut novel is forthcoming in March 2019.
+Permission (Dialogue Books/Coach House Books), her debut novel was published in March 2019.
 Saskia’s translations include books by some of Sweden’s most exciting contemporary voices, such as Lena Andersson, Johannes Anyuru, Karolina Ramqvist, and Lina Wolff.
-She has written on power and sexuality for publications such as Paris Review Daily, The White Review, Sight and Sound, and The Offing.
+She has written on power and sexuality for publications such as Paris Review Daily, Granta, The White Review, Sight and Sound, and The Offing.
 Previously, she worked as a writing tutor at the University of Southern California’s Writing Center, Granta magazine’s global publicist, and as a magazine editor at the AVN Media Network, where she reported on adult entertainment.